rubin-dp0/delegate-contributions-dp02/cmdline_custom_coadd/cmdline_solutions.md

 --show config=assembleCoadd::doFilterMorphological
 ```

 Note the addition of the `-c assembleCoadd:doFilterMorphological=True` option here.
 The `doFilterMorphological=True` assignment is prefaced with `assembleCoadd:` because `doFilterMorphological` is a parameter of the `assembleCoadd` Task.
+Running the above command yields the following printouts:

 ```
 Matching "doFilterMorphological" without regard to case (append :NOIGNORECASE to prevent this)